Things to consider before applying to lower or primary school

 If a place cannot be offered at any of the schools listed on the application, and the child lives within Central Bedfordshire, then we will allocate a place at the nearest school which has a place available following the allocation.
 More information on this will be sent to these applicants with their decision letters.

-If you have been declined a place at your preferred school(s) you have the right of appeal to an independent Admissions Appeal Panel.
-Please see the section on Appeals for further details.
+If you have been declined a place at your preferred school(s) you have the right of appeal to an independent admissions appeal panel.
+Read more about appeals.

 If you have not been offered a place at any of your preferred schools and live in Central Bedfordshire, we have a duty to provide a school place for your child.